 You’re an unmistakable candidate for the GMAT if:

-• The wording on one of your target schools’ websites indicates that the GRE is accepted, but is clearly a lower-class citizen.
-We’re seeing this less frequently
+- The wording on one of your target schools’ websites indicates (if you read between the lines) that the GRE is accepted, but not preferred.
+(We’re seeing this less frequently.)

 You should opt to take the GRE instead of the GMAT if:

-• You want to save money (about $100) and/or will have trouble getting to a GMAT testing center.
+- You want to save money and/or will have trouble getting to a GMAT testing center.
 If that sounds like you, go ahead and take the GRE (obviously provided that your target schools accept it).
 The GRE is cheaper, and there are more testing centers throughout the world.

 For most applicants, it’ll come down to where you get higher scores on practice tests.
 If you repeatedly do better on the GMAT practice tests than on the GRE, then that’s the exam you should take, hands down.
 Of course, if it’s impossible for you to get to a GMAT testing location, then the decision again becomes quite obvious, and you should opt for the GRE.
-Weigh your options, see what makes the most sense for you… and good luck!
+Weigh your options, see what makes the most sense for you.

-Our expert MBA admissions consultants are ready to give you advice on which test to take, and help you with any aspect of your business school application.
-Contact us today to learn how we can help you get Accepted!For 25 years, Accepted has helped business school applicants gain acceptance to top programs.
+Our expert MBA admissions consultants can give you personalized advice on which test to take and help you with any other aspect of your business school application.
+Check out our MBA Admissions Consulting Services to learn how we can help you get ACCEPTED!For 25 years, Accepted has helped business school applicants gain acceptance to top programs.
 Our outstanding team of MBA admissions consultants features former business school admissions directors and professional writers who have guided our clients to admission at top MBA, EMBA, and other graduate business programs worldwide including Harvard, Stanford, Wharton, Booth, INSEAD, London Business School, and many more.
 Want an MBA admissions expert to help you get Accepted?
 Click here to get in touch!

 • Five Effective Stress-Reducing Solutions for GMAT/GRE Success, a free webinar